 Clubhouses and Drop-in Centers are open on a very limited basis.
 For current details, please contact them directly.
 Virtual and telephone outreach continue.

 State of Michigan COVID-19 Hotline & Peer Warmline

-- Our state has set up a hotline to respond to health-related questions about COVID-19 and to direct residents, providers, and more to the right resources in their local communities and other state government departments.
-They can be reached from 8 A.M. to 5 P.M. seven days a week at 1-888-533-6136.
+- State Hotline – for health-related questions about COVID-19 and to direct people to the right resources in their local communities and other state government departments.

 - MDHHS launched a “warmline” operated by Certified Peer Support Specialists to aid persons with mental health needs during the COVID-19 pandemic.
 The warmline operates seven days a week from 10 a.m. to 2 a.m., at 888-PEER-753 (888-733-7753).
 Individuals calling the warmline will be provided with support by peers who have their own lived experience with mental health issues.

 - MDHHS also helps locate COVID-19 test sites: visit https://www.michigan.gov/coronavirus/0,9753,7-406-99891_99912-531745–,00.html.

-Our leadership team at NLCMHA is meeting regularly to assess this rapidly-changing situation and will make adjustments as needed.
+Our leadership team at NLCMHA meets regularly to assess this rapidly-changing situation and makes adjustments as needed.
 Please practice compassion and join us in taking care of yourself.
 Stay calm, keep up good hygiene and practice social distancing of six feet.
 Get enough sleep, drink fluids, etc. The healthier we are the easier it is for our immune system to do its job.